Take the stress out of moving to Switzerland with these tips for finding short-term rentals and serviced apartments for expats.

 Finally, both you and your sub-tenants should get liability insurance to protect you against any damages.

-Subletting services such as UMS Temporary Housing can help you define the right rental fees, get the correct paperwork in order, and quickly find reliable tenants.
-If you are in a hurry, don’t want to bother with the administrative headaches, or leave your keys in good hand and with peace of mind, these companies’ trustworthy services are well-worth the price.
+Subletting services can help you define the right rental fees, get the correct paperwork in order, and quickly find reliable tenants.
+If you are in a hurry, don’t want to bother with the administrative headaches, or leave your keys in good hand and with peace of mind, these companies’ trustworthy services are well worth the price.